General Claude Charles Aubry de la Boucharderie

 Pronunciation:

-The son of an inspector general of bridges and roads, Claude-Charles Aubry de la Boucharderie entered the artillery school at Châlons-sur-Marne in March of 1792.
+The son of an inspector general of bridges and roads, Claude Charles Aubry de la Boucharderie entered the artillery school at Châlons-sur-Marne in March of 1792.
 Six months later he left the school as a lieutenant and joined the 3rd Foot Artillery, serving in Kellermann's Army of the Center.
 In 1793 Aubry joined the Army of the Moselle and he received a promotion to capitaine with the 6th Horse Artillery.
-The next year he served in the affair at Arlon and then went to the Army of the North.
-1796 saw Aubry transferred to the 2nd Horse Artillery and the Army of the Rhine, and then in 1797 he was decommissioned.
-Put at the disposition of the Navy for a few years, Aubry eventually returned to the army in March of 1800.
+The next year he served in the affair at Arlon and then he joined the Army of the North.
+1796 saw Aubry transferred to the 2nd Horse Artillery and the Army of the Rhine and then in 1797 he resigned.
+Put at the disposal of the Minister of the Navy for a few years, Aubry eventually returned to the army in March of 1800.
 He immediately took up a position with the Army of the Reserve as commander of the artillery of Loison's division.
-The government then backdated his rank as a chef de bataillon to August of 1799 due to his time with the Navy.
+The government then backdated his rank as a chef de bataillon to August of 1799 due to his time with the navy.

-For the year 1810, General Aubry was made a Baron of the Empire and then commander of artillery of the Army of Illyria.
+In the year 1810 General Aubry was made a Baron of the Empire and then commander of artillery of the Army of Illyria.
 In 1811 he served in Italy and then in 1812 he became deputy commander of the artillery of Oudinot's II Corps for the campaign in Russia.
 That June he was made a Commander of the Legion of Honor and then in August he fought at Polotsk.
 At the very end of August, Aubry was placed as deputy commander of the artillery of Davout's I Corps.
-During the retreat that November he served at Wiazma, was promoted to général de division, and then fought at the Berezina.
+During the retreat that November he served at Wiazma, he was promoted to général de division, and he fought at the Berezina.

-General Aubry continued to serve into 1813 in the campaigns in Germany.
+In 1813 General Aubry served in the campaigns in Saxony.
 That May he was made a Count of the Empire and in August he took command of the artillery of Macdonald's XI Corps.
 Fighting at Leipzig in October, he was wounded in the thigh and taken prisoner.
 The wound was bad enough that his left leg was amputated but his body was not able to take the strain and he died a few weeks later.

 Bibliography